 In a pure action game, it makes sense to base the composition mostly on triangular shapes and hard angles.
 This aligns nicely with the aggressive, breathtaking nature of such games.
 Everything is urgent, everything can be a potential danger to the life of the protagonist.
 So the players need to be constantly on alert.

 We have elaborated on the nuances of game environment design in another article found here.

 Please note that the Dynamic Composition of levels in a video game is not necessarily the same through all the levels.
 In many games, the pace of the game changes with each level; some levels are action-packed and filled with a swarm of enemies.

 In the same game, a level might be puzzle-oriented or serve as a resting room between all the action, filled with dialogues and story elements.
 In such cases, the Dynamic Composition can and should be different from level to level.

 Dynamic Composition in Pathfinding

 Ideally, a game should be able to guide the player through the environment using Dynamic Composition alone.
 Without the players even noticing it.

 When we provide the players with a certain pattern of lines and shapes composition since the beginning of a game, their brain makes out those patterns and adapts accordingly.

 You don’t need to employ crude pointers on-screen or hold players’ hands through the starting line to the end.
 Through careful implementation of Dynamic Composition, you can direct the players.
 Their eyes and therefore their paths should move in any direction you desire.

-However, these established guidelines are there for aspiring artists to find their way in the incredibly complex world of art.
-Ultimately, art is beautiful because it’s free, so don’t be afraid to mix things up.
-You should come up with your own style after you have gained some experience.
+The established guidelines for game art design are there for aspiring artists to find their way in the incredibly complex world of art.
+Ultimately, most interesting aspect about art is that it is free, so don’t be afraid to mix things up.
+You may even come up with your own style after you have gained some experience.